ho-wan/vscode-setting-toggle/README.md

 - Changes to user settings must be saved before the setting is toggled using this extension, cannot write over a dirty settings.json file.

 ---
-## Release Notes

-## [1.0.0]
-- Now matches incorrect formatting uses regex and applies correct formatting to user settings.
-- Provides warning message if setting is found but commented out.
-- Error messages and routes improved.
----